libvips/libvips/README.md

 # Dependencies

-libvips has to have gettext, glib-2.x and libxml-2.0.
-The build system needs sh, pkg-config, swig, gtk-doc-tools, automake, gobject-introspection and gnu make.
+libvips has to have gettext, glib-2.0 and libxml-2.0.
+The build system needs sh, pkg-config, swig, gtk-doc-tools, autoconf, gobject-introspection and gnu make.

 # Optional dependencies